 Progress Towards the Degree:

-The UCI Graduate Council has approved the following for the department:
+The UCI Graduate Council has approved the following for the program:

 Everyone concerned with the Ph.D. program in Culture and Theory has an interest in seeing degrees completed as soon as is consistent with sound professional achievement.
 Graduate students, especially, gain financially and professionally by finishing in a timely fashion.
 To prolong the degree is to risk flagging intellectual interest and energy, and there is strong evidence that a long, drawn-out degree makes the candidate less competitive on the job market.